Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

+Notice that $g(0) =0$ and $g$ is a continuous function.
+Moreover, if we show that $g$ assumes values greater or equal to one then by intermediate value theorem, the function $g$ assumes any value within this range.
+Since $w$ is a unit vector for which $\min_{i\in [n]}\langle w,Y_i\rangle \neq 0$, and for every $i\in [N]$, it follows that at least one of the terms in the right-hand side is non-zero.
+In the case that both are non-zero, we evaluate $g$ at the point

-It is clear that $g$ is at least one at such point, observe that the terms in the summand are non-negative because we are allowed to take $v=0$ in the supremum of the off-diagonal part.
-If one is zero, then we remove it from the min term above.
-Finally, we choose $\widehat{\alpha}$ such that $g(\widehat{\alpha})=1.1L_2$ and such choice is possible because $1.1L_2<1$.
-The existence of such $\widehat{\alpha}$ is guaranteed by the intermediate value theorem.
-We obtain that,
+It is clear that $g$ is at least one at such point.
+Moreover, observe that the function $g$ is non-negative as we are allowed to take $v=0$ in the supremum of the off-diagonal part.
+In the case that one term is zero, we just remove it from \eqref{eq:min_term}.
+Finally, regardless the case, we choose $\widehat{\alpha}$ such that $g(\widehat{\alpha})=1.1L_2$.
+This is a valid choice.
+Indeed, recall from \eqref{eq:two_crucial_conditions_parabola} that $1.1L_2$ is strictly smaller than one, therefore existence of such $\widehat{\alpha}$ is guaranteed by the intermediate value theorem as argued before.